What is LTAC?

 How Long Does Medicare pay for LTAC?

 Under Medicare, the patient is responsible for one deductible for any benefit period.
-A benefit period begins the day the patient is admitted to a hospital or skilled nursing facility (SNF), and ends when the patient has not received inpatient care in a hospital or SNF for 60 days in a row.
-This applies whether youÔÇÖre in an acute care hospital or an LTAC.
+A benefit period begins the day the patient is admitted to a hospital or skilled nursing facility (SNF).
+It ends when the patient has not received inpatient care in a hospital or SNF for 60 days in a row.
+This applies whether you’re in an acute care hospital or an LTAC.
 You may choose the LTAC hospital of your choice.

 The patient does not have to pay a second deductible in an LTAC if:

-1. the patient was transferred to a LTAC directly from an acuteÔÇÉcare hospital, or
+1. The patient transferred to an LTAC directly from an acute care hospital, or

-2. the patient was admitted to a LTAC within 60 days of being discharged from an inpatient hospital stay.
+2. The patient admitted to an LTAC within 60 days of being discharged from an inpatient hospital stay

-However, if the patient were admitted directly to the LTCH more than 60 days after any previous hospital stay, the patient would pay the same deductibles and co-insurance as if being admitted to an acuteÔÇÉcare hospital.
+However, if the patient admitted directly to the LTCH more than 60 days after any previous hospital stay.
+The patient pays the same deductibles and co-insurance as if being admitted to an acute care hospital.